TaxTips.ca

 Buying a home will probably be the largest investment you will ever make.
 Carefully consider your current and future needs before you buy, and pick a home that can grow with your family.
 Every time you sell one home and buy another, there are significant costs such as moving and commissions, and inconveniences such as changing addresses and phone numbers, switching schools, etc. So, do yourself a favour and do your homework.
 This will save you future hassles and costs.

-It is a good idea to purchase a home within a reasonable distance of where you work, in order to avoid high travel costs and exhausting commutes.
+If possible, it is a good idea to purchase a home within a reasonable distance of where you work (or close to transit), in order to avoid high travel costs and exhausting commutes.

 If you have or plan to have children, the proximity to and quality of nearby schools should be taken into consideration.